CaldasGSM/zson/readme.md

 #### numbers

-Here is where our real problem starts, unlike the scoped data there is not extra bytes for us to put our "marker", and also unlike the literals there is not fixed size reserved space.
+Here is where our real problem starts, unlike the scoped data there is not extra bytes for us to put our "marker", and also unlike the literals there is not a fixed size used.

-There are easy situations like the number `1234` that occupies 4 bytes allowing us to store a 32bit int, but that still leave situations like `9` where we have a single byte available, if we use it to put our number "marker" we ill have no space for teh data, if we store the data we won't know how to interpret that data.
+There are easy situations like the number `1234` that occupies 4 bytes allowing us to store a 32bit int, but that still leaves situations like `9`, where we have a single byte available.
+If we use it to put our number "marker" we will have no space for the data.
+If we store the data we won't know how to interpret that data without a "marker" signaling the type.

-But it we thing about that "marker" byte with its special values we can see that up until now we have only defined a few unique values (7 to be exact), and to store 8 different values we only need 3 bits that leaves us 5 bit of the "marker" byte that we will never use, maybe, we can use those bits to store actual data.
+But if we thing about that "marker" byte and it's special values, we can see that up until now we have only defined a few unique values (7 to be exact), and to store 8 different values we only need 3 bits.
+That leaves us 5 bits of the "marker" byte that we will never use, maybe, we can use those bits to store actual data.

-This will put us on the right track.
+This puts us on the right track.
 Not only that, but fiddling with the "marker" bits we can take care of another problem...

 Lets take the JSON `["One","Two"]` for example.
 If we have a pointer to the start of the array, and we wish to get the item at position `1` (that being the second string).
-We need to "skip" the first item, but the only way to goto the end of a null terminated string is to read __all bytes__ until we get a `\0`
+We need to "skip" the first item, but the only way to go to the end of a null terminated string is to read __all bytes__ until we get a `\0`.
-If we knew that the string had 3 characters, we could actually jump to its end, and fetch the following value.
+If we knew that the string occupied 3 bytes, we could actually jump to its end, and fetch the following value.

-So if we are able to store the size of our objects it will make random access faster.
+So if we are able to store the size of our objects, it will make random access faster.
 Of course JSON allows for arbitrarily big strings, arrays or objects.
 A 32bit int could handle all of that but we have no place to put it so a compromise must be made.
-We will store the size of small strings, arrays or object in the available bit of our "marker", and have a different value "marker" for the ones that need to be iterated to find the actual size.
+We will store the size of small strings, arrays or object in the available bits of our "marker", and have a different value "marker" for the ones that need to be iterated to find the actual size.

 This leads us to our final version of our "marker" values, that are actually an encoding of flags and data about the values that we have parsed.

 ```
 6bit size [0-63]        0   1   JsonMarkerSmallString
 6bit size [0-63]        1   0   JsonMarkerSmallObject
 6bit size [0-63]        1   1   JsonMarkerSmallArray
 5bit int [0-31]     1   0   0   JsonMarkerDecimal
 4bit int [0-15] 1   0   0   0   JsonMarkerDigit
 3bit [0-7]  1   0   0   0   0   JsonMarkerInt
 1   0   0   0   0   0   0   0   JsonMarkerLargeString
 1   0   1   0   0   0   0   0   JsonMarkerLargeObject
 1   1   0   0   0   0   0   0   JsonMarkerLargeArray
 1   1   1   0   0   0   0   0   JsonMarkerSequenceEnd
 0   0   1   0   0   0   0   0   JsonMarkerNull
 0   1   0   0   0   0   0   0   JsonMarkerTrue
 0   1   1   0   0   0   0   0   JsonMarkerFalse
 0   0   0   0   0   0   0   0   unused null

 */
 ```

-If any of the first 2 bits of our "marker" are signaled we know we are dealing with a scope and we can use the other 6 bits to hold a value from 0 to 63 indicating the byte size of the scope.
-This allows us to easily skip small strings (and 63 bytes is nothing to be shameful of) which I bet will be 100% of the cases of the names of the properties of an object, and other small object like `{"x":123,"y":321}` that may occur in bulk.
+If any of the first 2 bits of our "marker" are signaled, we know we are dealing with a scope and we can use the other 6 bits to hold a value from 0 to 63 indicating the byte size of the scope.
+This allows us to easily skip small strings (and 63 bytes is nothing to be shameful of), which I bet will be 100% of the cases of the names of the properties of an object.
+And other small objects like `{"x":123,"y":321}` that may occur in bulk will also be easily skipped.

-If the first 2 bits are 0 then we check the next one, if signaled it means it will be followed by an integer but the decimal must be shifted n places.
-The n is stored in the nest 5 bits of teh maker, allowing us to have up to 31 decimal places (not to bad).
-And if you are wondering if the have "space" to store this marker just remember that to define anything with a decimal place in JSON you need to put a `.` so an extra byte will always be available for the decimal marker.
+If the first 2 bits are 0, then we check the next one.
+If signaled it means it will be followed by an integer but the decimal must be shifted n places.
+The n is stored in the next 5 bits of the maker, allowing us to have up to 15 decimal places.
+And if you are wondering if the have "space" to store this "marker", just remember that to define anything with a decimal place in JSON you need to put a `.` so an extra byte will always be available for the decimal marker.

-If the 3rd bit is also 0 we check the 4th bit if is 1 this is the marker for a single digit the next 4 bites allow us to have values from 16 which is more that enough to save values from '0' to '9', being these the worst case cenarios for numbers.
+If the 3rd bit is also 0 we check the 4th bit.
+If is 1, this is the marker for a single digit the next 4 bits allow us to have values from 0 to 16 which is more that enough to store values from '0' to '9', being these the worst case cenarios for numbers.

 If the 4th bit is also 0 but the 5th is 1 we have in the remaining 3 bits a enumerator (with room to spare) that tells us the int size that follows